igor725/input_ps4/README.md

 To build this project, the developer will need clang, which is provided in the toolchain.
 The `OO_PS4_TOOLCHAIN` environment variable will also need to be set to the root directory of the SDK installation.

-To build the project use following CMake:
+This project uses my [OpenOrbis template](https://github.com/igor725/oo_template), to build the project use following CMake:
 ```
 cmake -Bbuild -S. -DCMAKE_TOOLCHAIN_FILE=OpenOrbis-tc.cmake
 ```